HabanaAI/Setup_and_Install/utils/intel_gaudi_health_screen/README.md

 ** Multi Node Cluster Example**

-Here is an example of running HHS for 2 rounds and the results gets recorded to `hccl_demo_health_report.csv`.
+Here is an example of running IGHS for 2 rounds and the results gets recorded to `hccl_demo_health_report.csv`.
 It identifies node pairs that failed the all_reduce test.
 If "True" is flagged in the multi_node_fail column, then one of the nodes has a communication issue.
 List of infected nodes will be printed out to the log as well as the `health_report.csv` multi_node_fail column.